risecommerce/Magento2-Review-Reminder/README.md

-##Risecommerce Review Reminder Extension
+# Risecommerce Review Reminder Extension
-Review Reminder extension automatically emails customers after every x number of days for defined order statuses and asks to share their shopping experience and reminds to give feedback/review for the product.
+[Magento 2 Review Reminder Email Free Extension](https://risecommerce.com/store/magento2-review-reminder.html). automatically emails customers after every x number of days for defined order statuses and asks to share their shopping experience and reminds to give feedback/review for the product.

-##Support:
+For more details about this extension, visit the [Magento 2 Review Reminder Email Free Extension](https://risecommerce.com/store/magento2-review-reminder.html).

+If you're looking to enhance your Magento store further, consider hiring a [dedicated Magento developer](https://risecommerce.com/hire-dedicated-magento-developer.html).

+For support or inquiries, please visit our [contact page](https://risecommerce.com/contact).

+## Support:
 version - 2.3.x, 2.4.x

-##How to install Extension
+## How to install Extension

 Method I)